lbc-team/foundry-book-in-chinese/src/tutorials/solidity-scripting.md

 NFT nft = new NFT("NFT_tutorial", "TUT", "baseUri");
 ```

-Here we just create our NFT contract.
+Here we have just created our NFT contract.
 Because we called `vm.startBroadcast()` before this line, the contract creation will be recorded by Forge, and as mentioned previously, we can broadcast the transaction to deploy the contract on-chain.
 The broadcast transaction logs will be stored in the `broadcast` directory by default.
 You can change the logs location by setting [`broadcast`](../reference/config/project.md#broadcast) in your `foundry.toml` file.

+The broadcasting sender is determined by checking the following in order:

+1. If `--sender` argument was provided, that address is used.
+2. If exactly one signer (e.g. private key, hardware wallet, keystore) is set, that signer is used.
+3. Otherwise, the default Foundry sender (`0x1804c8AB1F12E6bbf3894d4083f33e07309d1f38`) is attempted to be used.

 Now that you’re up to speed about what the script smart contract does, let’s run it.